goldrieve/vsgseq2/README.md

 ## Quick start
 vsgseq2 is implemented using Nextflow, which is installed as part of the vsgseq2.yml.
 To test the installation, use synthetic Illumina data for six samples which are stored in data/reads:
-- paired reads:2 early, 2 late.
+- Paired reads:2 early, 2 late.
-- single end reads: 1 early and 1 late.
+- Single end reads: 1 early and 1 late.

 To run vsgseq2 on the tutorial data, simply enter